 Scheme members may elect to make additional voluntary contributions to enhance their pension benefits.
 Contributions are made directly from scheme members to the AVC provider and are therefore not represented in these accounts in accordance with section 4(2)b of the Local Government Pension Scheme (Management and Investment of Funds) Regulations 2009 (SI 2009/3093).
 However, as the administering authority, we oversee the following AVC arrangements:

-2019/20 2020/21

-£000 £000

-577 AVC paid during the year 303

-3,724 Market Value of separately invested AVC's 4,670
+2020/21 2021/22 £000 £000 303 AVC paid in by members during the year 643 4,670 Market Value of separately invested AVC's 6,003